1982–83 European Cup

-The 1982–83 season of the European Cup football club tournament was won for the first time by Hamburg, who beat Juventus 1–0 in the final at Athens' Olympic Stadium.

-It was the first time since 1976 that the trophy did not go to a club from England.
+The 1982–83 European Cup was the 28th season of the European Cup, UEFA's premier club football competition.
+The tournament was won for the first time by Hamburg, who beat Juventus 1–0 in the final at Athens' Olympic Stadium.
+It was the first time since 1976 that the trophy was not won by an English club.

 Aston Villa, the defending champions, were eliminated by Juventus in the quarter-finals.
+Villa's 3–1 first round victory over Beşiktaş was played behind closed doors due to trouble from the Villa crowd against Anderlecht in the previous season’s semi-final in Brussels.

 Liverpool, the other English side in the tournament, were defeated by Polish champions Widzew Lodz, also in the quarter-finals.